Retail, CPG and Logistics

 - Have the inactive plugins been removed?

-- Are the shopping cart plugins current?
+- Are the shopping cart plugins current to prevent potential types of fraud?

 - Does backup happen regularly?